newrelic/opentelemetry-collector-releases/distributions/nr-otel-collector/README.md

-# New Relic OpenTelemetry Collector Distro

-TODO

-## Components

-The full list of components is available in the [manifest](manifest.yaml)
+# nr-otel-collector

+Note: See [general README](../README.md) for information that applies to all distributions.

+The legacy general-purpose distribution of the NRDOT collector.
+Will be deprecated in favor of more specialized distributions.